 Academic Policies

-Marxe graduate students may take and or transfer up to 12 credits of coursework outside of the Marxe School.
-This includes taking classes at another Baruch School (i.e. Zicklin School of Business and Weissman School of Arts and Sciences), transferring credits from another graduate program, and taking graduate classes from another CUNY college via ePermit.
+Marxe graduate students may take and transfer up to 12 credits of coursework outside of the Marxe School.
+This includes taking classes at another Baruch School (i.e. Zicklin School of Business and Weissman School of Arts and Sciences), transferring credits from another graduate program that was started but not completed, and taking graduate classes from another CUNY college via ePermit.

 - Courses must have a grade of “B” or higher